bids-standard/bids-specification/src/modality-specific-files/magnetoencephalography.md

 {{ MACROS___make_filename_template("raw", datatypes=["meg"], suffixes=["photo"]) }}

-Photos of the anatomical landmarks and/or head localization coils on the subject’s head are RECOMMENDED.
+Photos of the anatomical landmarks and/or head localization coils on the subject's head are RECOMMENDED.
 If the coils are not placed at the location of actual anatomical landmarks, these latter may be marked with a piece of felt-tip taped to the skin.
 Please note that the photos may need to be cropped or blurred to conceal identifying features prior to sharing, depending on the terms of the